 A student is to be graded on academic performance.
-A student's grade is not to be reduced for discipline.
+A student's grade is not to be reduced for discipline except for situations involving cheating/plagiarism.
 Prejudice or favoritism has no place in grading a student.
 All grading should be explained in simple, understandable terms to the student.
+Teachers should provide students and parents with frequent updates regarding the student's progress during the semester.